What is a tension headache?

 A tension headache is the most common type of headache.
-It can cause mild, moderate, or intense pain in your head, neck, and behind your eyes.
+It can cause mild, moderate, or intense pain behind your eyes and in your head and neck.
 Some people say that a tension headache feels like a tight band around their forehead.

 - eye strain

 - dry eyes

 - decreased water intake